Imran-ml/Imran-ml/README.md

 <h2 align="center">Hi there 👋</h2>

 ---
-I'm a passionate Machine Learning Engineer with 7 years of experience in designing, implementing, and optimizing cutting-edge AI solutions using Machine Learning, Deep Learning and Generative ai approaches for various industries and companies, including healthcare, manufacturing, finance and data management.
-Aiming to apply strong analytical and technical expertise to drive business decisions, develop data-driven insights and collaborate with cross-functional teams to build robust data pipelines and models, while effectively communicating complex data findings to non-technical stakeholders.
+Results-driven Machine Learning Engineer with 7+ years of experience in AI solutions, specializing in deep learning, NLP and computer vision.
+Proven track record in boosting business performance through innovative generative AI models and end-to-end ML pipelines.
+Skilled in leading teams and collaborating with cross-functional stakeholders to deliver scalable solutions.
+Kaggle Grandmaster and top performer in global AI challenges, committed to staying at the forefront of AI advancements.

 <p align=center>
 <a href="https://www.kaggle.com/muhammadimran112233"><img height="25" src="https://img.shields.io/badge/Kaggle-profile-%2320beff"></a>